skang88/BookExchange/README.md

 This project is a platform to exchange books for students.

-To start this application, two server is needed.
+To start this application, two servers are needed.

 The front end server in the client folder, run command
 ```